jcerda1994/Proyecto_final_1/README.md

 **Machine Learning**: The next step was to develop a machine learning model that we describe below.

-**Visualization**: We started using Tableau to create graphics that help us visualize the impact of alcohol consumption on life expectancy and to see if the consumption have increased.
-Below we can see our visualizations and dashboard.
+**Visualization**: We used Tableau to create maps that help us visualize the impact of alcohol consumption on life expectancy and to see if the consumption have increased over time.
+Below we put the results and link to the Tableau dashboard.

 ## Tools